RafaelArutjunjan/InformationGeometry.jl/docs/src/datamodels.md

 "Simple" `DataSet`s and `DataModel`s can be visualized directly via `plot(DM)` using pre-written recipes for the [**Plots.jl**](https://github.com/JuliaPlots/Plots.jl) package.

+A more structured container for models is `ModelMap`, which additionally stores information about custom parameter bounds, parameter names, arbitrary nonlinear constraints, etc.:
 ```@docs
 ModelMap
 ```